Top 10 Best WordPress Plugins to Manage Your Website

 Search engine optimisation ensures your site is found in search engines by the right people.
 The great thing is that WordPress plugins can help you with many technical elements of SEO.

-Yoast SEO is one of the most popular options for this, making on-page SEO (that's everything you do on your website rather than elsewhere on the web) is much easier.
+Yoast SEO is one of the most popular options, making on-page SEO (that’s everything you do on your website rather than elsewhere on the web) much easier.